aasthasri45675/AI-ML-Analysis-for-pangenome-data-kmer-based-approach-/README.md

 -scikit-learn

 # kmer Extraction and frequency profiling.
-Whole genomic Sequence has been taken from
+Whole genomic Sequence of Salmonella entrica including chromosome,phage and plasmid has been used in this project.
+The genomic sequence of kmer-21 has been choosen on the basis of data profiling.